 - Each board also has specific spellings, which advance the bonus and shoot Kirby a level upwards.

-- Spiritual Successor: To Revenge Of The Gator, the previous pinball game from HAL Laboratories.
+- Spiritual Successor: To Revenge of the Gator, the previous pinball game from HAL Laboratories.

-- Timed Mission: Each bonus stage.
+- Timed Mission: Each bonus stage has a time limit.

-- Villain Exit Stage Left: After defeating King Dedede, a brief cutscene appears in which Kirby confronts the worn-out penguin.
+- Villain: Exit, Stage Left: After defeating King Dedede, a brief cutscene appears in which Kirby confronts the worn-out penguin.
 Then a mook appears and unceremoniously stomps Kirby, followed by every other enemy and boss in the game (save for Whispy).
 Kirby then gives them chase, and the game starts over with your current score.

 - Wrap Around: In Whispy Woods' and Poppy Bros.'s boss rooms, as well as the Cloudy Clouds bonus level, Kirby can go to one edge of the screen and come out of the opposite one.